 If something’s happened to you, or you’ve seen a seen a something happen, we can help.
-We have lots of ways to help, and you can talk to Gary our Support Worker about these.
+We have lots of ways to help, and you can talk to our Support Workers about these.

-He can help you decide what you want to talk about or what you need us to help you do.
-He’s lovely, we know you’ll get on really well with him.
+They can help you decide what you want to talk about or what you want us to help you do.
+Our team are lovely, we know you’ll get on really well with them.

 What do I do if something happened to me?